-Originally intended to help people quit smoking real cigarettes, kids are now using vapes to get a quick buzz.
+Originally intended to help people quit smoking real cigarettes, kids now use vapes to get a quick buzz.
 But as these electronic cigarettes picked up in popularity, so did their potential for danger.
-Dangerous drugs can be smoked out of e-cigs and pose a big risk to your kids.
+Dangerous drugs can be smoked out of e-cigs and pose a significant risk to your kids.

 While the FDA has started cracking down on retail sales of these e-cigarette cartridges to minors, this has simply moved the sale of these products underground and into more dangerous territory.